kwurst/CS-448/Syllabus.md

 * I will only accept one blog entry per week. **You cannot wait until the end of the semester and then turn in all of your blog entries.**

 ## Final Presentation
-Final presentations by teams on their work and experience will be given during our scheduled final exam period &mdash; Thursday, 10 May 2018 from 12:30-3:30pm
+Final presentations by teams on their work and experience will be given during our scheduled final exam period:

+* Section 01 &mdash; Wednesday, 15 May 2019 &mdash; 12:30-3:30pm
+* Section 02 &mdash; Thursday, 9 May 2019 &mdash; 12:30-3:30pm

 ## Deliverables
 All work will be submitted electronically through a variety of tools.
 The due date and time will be given on the assignment.
 The submission date and time will be determined by the submission timestamp of the tool used.